Data Controller

 How we collect (the source) and use the information

-ICBs participate in Post Infection Review in the circumstances set out in the Post Infection Review Guidance, issued by NHS England.
+ICBs participate in Post Infection Reviews in the circumstances set out in the Post Infection Review Guidance, issued by NHS England.

 The ICB receives this information from healthcare providers.